 As a kid, going to my grandmother’s house was an incredible experience since I loved to be spoiled by them, go for walks, share stories and eat delicious food from all over the world, How did they do it?
 They got recipes from friends, coworkers, magazines and other people’s kitchens.
 Years ago, I didn’t have the chance to visit Colombia.
 But I had the opportunity back in my country to meet a colombian that was living in my grandmother’s house.
 So this gave me a taste of what could I find in colombian food, We shared amazing times and also I tried incredible dishes, such as delicious soups, coconut rice, plantain filled with cheese and one of my favorites: “sobrebarriga”, which is a hard steak for shucking, slow cooked as a stew with full of flavor and homemade taste.

 You can find the ingredients in any food market and it will be around $60.000 COP ($22 USD).
+The meat you can also find it in any butcher around the city (read our article on how to order from the butcher here).
 Also, you can use some of them for another occasion, like the garlic paste, coriander, cube, salt, pepper, cumin and the olive oil, because they are the base for most of the colombian dishes.
 This recipe is for 4 people, for about 2 to 3 portions per person.
 If it’s only for you, you can divide the recipe and/or save the rest for another day by freezing it after the dish is cool.
 Are you imagining how the “sobrebarriga” will taste yet?

 1 kg skirt steak / carne para desmechar